wrist mechanics online course featured image

 Flop Golf Shot

-• Open the clubface before placing your hands on the grip.
+• Open the clubface before taking your grip.

-• Put your hands slightly lower, closer to the club’s face.
+• Lower your hands slightly, closer to the clubhead.

 Bump and Run Golf Shot